-The use of Group MAC (Message Authentication Codes) within the CDP [SimpleAuth] is a simple solution to provide a loss tolerant group authentication/integrity service for all the packets exchanged within a session (i.e., the packets generated by the session's sender and the session's receivers).
+The use of Group MAC (Message Authentication Codes) within the CDP Simple Authentication Schemes for the ALC and NORM Protocols [I-D.ietf-rmt-simple-auth-for-alc-norm] is a simple solution to provide a loss tolerant group authentication/integrity service for all the packets exchanged within a session (i.e., the packets generated by the session's sender and the session's receivers).
 This scheme is easy to deploy since it only requires that all the group members share a common secret key.
 Because Group MAC heavily relies on fast symmetric cryptographic building blocks, CPU processing remains limited both at the sender and receiver sides, which makes it suitable for high data rate transmissions, and/or lightweight terminals.
 Finally, the transmission overhead remains limited.